Fortnite Festival: Gameplay

 Fortnite Festival is a rhythm video game accessible via the Fortnite launcher.
-The game features three modes, the "Main Stage", the "Jam Stage", and the "Battle Stage."
-In all modes, the players chooses a song to play and the aspect of that song they want to perform.
+The game features two modes: the "Main Stage", and the "Jam Stage".
+In all modes, the players choose a song to play and the aspect of that song they want to perform.
 These options are drums, lead, bass, and vocals.

-On the Main Stage, a group of 1-4 players will choose a selection of available songs, attempting to time button inputs correctly to the notes of the current song.
+On the Main Stage, a group of 1-4 players will choose a selection of songs, attempting to time button inputs correctly to the notes of the current song.
 The players' scores and combo multipliers increase with accurate inputs.
 The player can choose one of four difficulty levels, ranging from easy to expert.
 While the other difficulties only use four button inputs for notes, the expert difficulty uses five.
-Additionally, "Pro" options are available for lead and bass, which take advantage of compatible guitar controllers and feature different song layouts, introducing hammer-on and pull-off notes.
+"Pro" options are available for all four instruments; however, Pro Vocals has had its name changed twice upon release.
+It originally switched from Pro Vocals to Mic Vocals, and after the mode had started gaining traction on social media, the game officially renamed it to Karaoke a few days later.
+Pro Lead and Bass take advantage of compatible guitar controllers and feature different song layouts, introducing hammer-on and pull-off notes.
+Similarly, Pro Drums uses compatible drum kit controllers or MIDI drum kits.
+Mic Vocals/Karaoke allows the player to sing the specific song by plugging in a compatible microphone.

 After correctly playing specially marked sections of each track, the player is granted "Overdrive", an ability that the player can activate to increase both their own and their squad's overall current score multiplier.
 If several players activate "Overdrive" at the same time, the overall squad score multipliers stack, but individual multipliers aren't affected.
-This mode features online multiplayer on all platforms, and local multiplayer on PlayStation and Xbox console versions, which was added to the game in January 2025.
-Global score leaderboards are available on a per song, per instrument basis, resetting each season, while all-time leaderboards were added in a February 2025 update.
+This mode features online multiplayer on all platforms and local multiplayer on PlayStation and Xbox console versions, which was added to the game in January 2025.
+Global score leaderboards are available on a per-song, per-instrument basis, resetting each season, while all-time leaderboards were added in a February 2025 update.